-According to Jainism, time is infinite, neither beginning nor end.
-Time is divided into infinite time cycles (Kälchakras).
-These are divided into 12 Aras, or time periods.
+According to Jainism, time is infinite and has neither a beginning nor end.
+Time is divided into infinite time cycles, or Kälchakras.
+These are divided into periods of varying length, known as Aras.

-One half of the Aras is classified under Utsarpini, which is the progressive cycle or the ascending order.
+One Kälchakra is split into two halves, each having 6 Aras.
+The half known as Utsarpini is the progressive cycle or the ascending order.
 In this half-cycle, the conditions of the world (including happiness, development, religious trends) go from the worst to the best.
-The other half is classified under Avasarpini, which is the regressive cycle or the descending order.
+The other half is classified under Avsarpini, which is the regressive cycle or the descending order.
 In this half-cycle, the conditions of the world go from the best to the worst.
 The specific names for Aras are:

 (1) Sukham Sukham Kal (happiness all the time).

 (3) Sukham Dukham Kal (happiness with some unhappiness).

 (4) Dukham Sukham Kal (unhappiness with some happiness).